swarm-lab/trackR/README.md

 conditions are not stable).

-`trackR` also allows users to exclude parts of the image by using black and white masks that can be easily created using any available image editor.
+`trackR` also allows users to exclude parts of the image by using black and white masks that can be easily created and customized using any available image editor.

 Finally, `trackR` borrows several ideas from [`tracktor`](https://github.com/vivekhsridhar/tracktor), a command-line video tracking software for Python developed by